Dubai: Rising rents prompt residents to seek affordable areas, downsize

 She explains that despite its location on the outskirts of Dubai — close to the Jebel Ali-Lehbad Road (E77) and Al Ain-Dubai Highway (E66) — which might entail longer commutes, she was attracted to this community due to its numerous amenities.
 These include a picnic park, pet farm, dog park, aviary, children’s play area, plant nursery, water and sports facilities, and a community centre.

 “The duration of travelling to and from any location within the city typically varies from 25 minutes to well over an hour for me.
 Approximately 30 per cent of my time is spent commuting.
-However, these travel times can also fluctuate based on the destination's distance.
-However, to save for any future investments we needed a drastic change in the rents.
+These travel times can also fluctuate based on the destination's distance.
+However, to save for any future investments, we needed a drastic change in the rent [we pay].
 That’s how we ended up here.
 After Springs, we still wanted to be in a community,” she added.

 Christine now pays Dh95K annually for a three-bedroom town house that also has a maid’s room, along with a backyard.